-This course will be delivered in person using a semi-flipped format.
-Students will encounter many course concepts outside of class (i.e. readings, podcasts, videos, etc. delivered via Canvas modules) and class time will be used to clarify, discuss, and apply these concepts via short interactive lectures, class polling, and a variety of other learning activities.
+This course will be delivered in person using a flipped format.
+Students will encounter most course concepts outside of class (i.e. readings, podcasts, videos, etc. delivered via Canvas modules) and class time will be used to clarify, discuss, and apply these concepts via short interactive lectures, class polling, and a variety of other learning activities.

 This course uses team-based learning.
 Students can work independently (or with whomever they choose) on the Canvas modules but will work with their Learning Team in class.
-Much of the course learning will happen during team activities so team members rely on each other to come to class prepared and ready to contribute to each other's learning.
+Much of the course learning will happen during team activities so your team members rely on each other to come to class prepared and ready to contribute to each other's learning.
+Team members also rely on each other during the mid-term: after submitting individual exams, each team immediately re-writes the exam as a group.
+This serves as an additional learning opportunity and also as an opportunity to increase the individual grade.

-Team-based learning can be challenging, but it is invaluable for developing the collaborative skills that are essential in virtually every health and exercise profession.
-Throughout this course, we will explore theory and practice skills related to effective team functioning and conflict management, with a particular focus on inclusive, respectful interpersonal conduct and communication.
-Students will put these skills to use while completing three challenging team assignments throughout the semester.
+Team-based learning can be challenging, but it is invaluable for developing the collaborative skills that are essential in virtually every profession in the health and exercise sciences.
+Throughout this course, we will explore theory and practical skills related to effective team and conflict management, with a particular focus on ethical interpersonal conduct and communication.
+Students will put these skills to use when completing a challenging team project at the end of the semester.